uriahjb/Project1-RayTracer/README.md

 * Added Phong lighting ( ambient, diffuse, and specular ) as per: http://en.wikipedia.org/wiki/Phong_reflection_model
-* At the moment my code implements all functionality in a single raytracer kernel, its probably not very efficient.
+* At the moment my code implements all functionality in a single raytracer kernel per pixel, its probably not very efficient.
 My goal is first to fulfill the requirements of the project and then improve efficiency.
 My current naive implementation will hopefully provide a nice baseline.